yasiqb89/web-playwright-ts/README.md

 # Web Playwright TypeScript

-A test automation framework for [Sauce Demo](https://www.saucedemo.com) using Playwright and TypeScript with the Page Object Model pattern.
+A test automation framework for web applications using Playwright and TypeScript with the Page Object Model pattern.
+Tests are demonstrated on the [SauceDemo](https://www.saucedemo.com) website.

 ## 🚀 Quick Start